DOGECOIN87/ai-agent-swarm/README.md

 - **Example Task**: Interprets and validates smart contract details, performs basic checks, and assists with contract-related queries.

 ### VSCode Coding Agent
-- **Purpose**: Interacts with VSCode to execute commands and edit files, using Clineâ€™s AI-assisted coding capabilities.
+- **Purpose**: Interacts with VSCode to execute commands and edit files, using Cline's AI-assisted coding capabilities.
 - **Example Task**: Modifies files, runs Cline commands, and integrates with VSCode for seamless coding workflows.

 ## Testing